 We hope you enjoy having a look around the site and familiarising yourself with some of the online features such as ordering a repeat prescription.
 Whatever your thoughts, be sure to let us know via our feedback function.
 Comments and suggestions are always a great way of helping us continue to enhance the way we look after you.

 The medical centre is centrally situated in the village of Ruddington, close to bus stops and with ample car parking for patients and access and facilities for the disabled.

 Do you have one or more of the following long term conditions?

 - Chronic Kidney Disease

-Starting in May 2017, all patients will be recalled by the surgery for their review in the month of their birth.
-Please wait for a letter or a call from the surgery before booking your review.
+All patients with the above conditions will be recalled by the surgery for their review in the month of their birth.
+Please wait for a letter or text message from the surgery before booking your review.

 All our patients have a named, accountable GP who is responsible for patients’ overall care at the practice.
 Your named GP has been allocated to you by the practice.
 If you wish to know who your allocated GP is, please contact the practice.
 You can talk to or make appointments to see any of our doctors or nurses, not just your named GP.
 If you have a preference for a particular GP at the practice, please talk to one of our receptionists.
 We will do our very best to accommodate your request, although this cannot be guaranteed due to the different workloads of our GPs who work full time and part time.

-(Site updated 07/02/2018)
+(Site updated 26/07/2021)